-The Arkansas Nonprofit News Network is an independent, nonpartisan news effort dedicated to producing journalism that matters to Arkansans.
-It was founded in December 2016 by longtime Arkansas Times editor Lindsey Millar.
+The Arkansas Nonprofit News Network is an independent, nonpartisan news outlet dedicated to producing journalism that matters to Arkansans.

 Transparency is a core value for ANNN.
 Donors have no say in editorial direction and other operations.
-ANNN discloses all contributors who give $500 or more on our website, and discloses any instance in which donors’ work or business figures into ANNN reporting.
-All ANNN work is tagged with our mission statement and any relevant disclosures.
+ANNN discloses all contributors who give $500 or more on our website and discloses any instance in which donors’ work or business figures into our reporting.

 ANNN stories appear in publications all across Arkansas.
 Among the outlets that distribute our reporting are the Arkansas Times, KUAF 91.3 public radio (Fayetteville), KUAR 89.1 public radio (Little Rock), The Southwest Times Record (Fort Smith), The Courier (Russellville), The Jonesboro Sun, The Baxter Bulletin (Mountain Home), The Magnolia Reporter, The Batesville Daily Guard, The Log Cabin Democrat (Conway), The Advance-Monticellonian (Monticello), The Booneville Democrat and The Sun-Times (Heber Springs).
 Read testimonials from publishers who run our reporting here.